hungpham2511/hungpham2511.github.io/_posts/2018-11-22-install-rtlinux.md

 capability by running a Fully Preemptible Linux Kernel instead of the generic Kernel.
 Fortunately, it is quite simple to do so.

-# Compiling a Real-Time patched Kernel
+# Compiling a Fully Preemptible Linux Kernel (Real-Time patched)

 First, choose a RT patch from this [mirror](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
 I